brylevkirill/notes/interesting recent papers.md

 ----
 #### ["Mathematics of Deep Learning"](https://arxiv.org/abs/1712.04741) Vidal, Bruna, Giryes, Soatto
+>	"This tutorial will review recent work that aims to provide a mathematical justification for several properties of deep networks, such as global optimality, geometric stability, and invariance of the learned representations."

 ----
 #### ["Understanding Deep Learning Requires Rethinking Generalization"](http://arxiv.org/abs/1611.03530) Zhang, Bengio, Hardt, Recht, Vinyals